-Daikin Unit Ventilators and VentiMatic Shutters Solve The IAQ Problem the introduction of plenty of filtered fresh air directly into the classroom.
+Daikin Unit Ventilators and VentiMatic Shutters Solve The IAQ Problem

+Daikin unit ventilators do a thorough job of maintaining a healthful and productive classroom environment through the introduction of plenty of filtered fresh air directly into the classroom.
 This feature, which has always been a significant factor in reducing energy costs, is now more important than ever in the promotion of a healthful environment for learning.